-Set off on an excursion to Tunku Abdul Rahman Marine Park where we’ll snorkel along a colorful reef comprised of more than 170 different species of coral.
-Swim at several distinct sections of this underwater wonderland, home to sea turtles, an astonishing array of fish, and whale sharks (March – April).
+Set off on an excursion to Tunku Abdul Rahman Marine Park where we’ll snorkel along a nearby coral reef or choose to relax at the lodge.
+Swim at several distinct sections of this underwater playground, home to sea turtles, fish, and occasional whale sharks (March – April).
 This afternoon, relax on the island’s white-sand beaches and enjoy sunset cocktails before our farewell dinner.
 Gaya Island Resort (B,L,D)

 Day 11 — Kota Kinabalu